Circuit Races

 Road World Championship on the circuit

 The Road World Championship has been held predominantly as a circuit race for decades.
 The host location changes annually; the course is designed specifically for the World Championship final.
-The UCI rainbow jersey goes to the winner of a single day – maximum tension on familiar terrain.
+The rainbow jersey goes to the winner of a single day – maximum tension on familiar terrain.

 Olympics and national championships